benjistealth/repo_readme_generator/assets/reference/cmmandline_answers_rrg.md

 To run tests, run the following command: npm test

 # Credits
-I would like to thank, my Mum, EDX, SkillsForLife.org, and all my tutors so far.
+ my Mum, EDX, SkillsForLife.org, and all my tutors so far.